 “The rewards are immense when you see that look in someone’s eye when they realise you are someone who is going to help them start the journey out of a really bad place.
 When I get updates every now and again on how they are going, what they are achieving, the joy they now have in their life, I can smile and feel proud of being part of a team which helped to bring someone out of the worst period in their lives, and survive.”

 “My advice to junior officers is give everything a go; don’t be afraid to take something on and take every opportunity to learn and experience.
 Have a plan, and when everything doesn’t go to plan, refocus and move forward.”

-“I am always proud to tell someone that I am part of WA Police because I am proud of what we do, of the difference we make, of the sometimes thankless, unenviable tasks that we do - tasks that it takes unique people to do.”
+“I am always proud to tell someone that I am part of the WA Police Force because I am proud of what we do, of the difference we make, of the sometimes thankless, unenviable tasks that we do - tasks that it takes unique people to do.”

 Acting Commander Kate Taylor is currently Commander of Intelligence and Deployment.

 I have great pleasure in providing this profile for Kate Taylor.
 We spoke at length during the creation of this profile and what will never translate to paper is the passion she brings to her role, the compassion she has for victims she has dealt with or the satisfaction she gets from making a difference to people’s lives.
 Kate has personally achieved much for women in policing as part of the first ‘job share’ arrangement for women returning from maternity leave to her work in leading covert policing.
 She has a wry smile when she talks about her past experiences and the memories she has.